Configuring Pocomail & Barca

-Depending on how your PocoMail or Barca address books were set up and how much information they contain, your mileage may vary.
+Depending on how your PocoMail address book(s) were set up and how much information they contain, your mileage may vary.

-Tremendously powerful, Pocomail and Barca, don't sacrifice your security to achieve their usability.
-They were built from the ground up to provide the customization and features you want, yet remain secure.
-Many of these features were later incorporated into other email clients, but Pocomail was the first to do so.
+Tremendously powerful, Pocomail doesn't sacrifice your security to achieve usability.
+Built from the ground up to provide the customization and features you want, it remains secure.
+Many of these security features were later incorporated into other email clients, but Pocomail was the first to do so.

-- Very easy to use, but as you go deeper you notice how incredibly customizable these programs are.
+- Very easy to use, but as you go deeper you notice how incredibly customizable Pocomail is.

 - Powerful scripting and junkmail filtering capabilities help you to deal with spam and the sorting of legitimate mail with a 98% accuracy.

-- I used a series of filters to move messages from some two dozen accounts into hundreds of specific folders under various account headings, but you could use it simply to move mail from your Aunt Martha to a folder for this purpose.
+- I used a series of filters to move messages from some two dozen accounts into hundreds of specific folders under various account headings, but you could use it simply to move incoming mail from your Aunt Martha into a unique folder separate from your regular inbox.

 PocoMail was probably the first email programs that didn't integrate Internet Explorer components for displaying HTML (enhanced) email messages.
-Built-in viewer and allowing you to restrict the retrieval of targeted external images provides protection against spammers and advertisers that track your downloading of messages.
+Its built-in viewer and the ability to restrict the retrieval of targeted external images provides protection against spammers and advertisers that track your downloading of messages.